harness/developer-hub/docs/self-managed-enterprise-edition/support-bundle-utility.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Harness Self-Managed Enterprise Edition provides a support bundle utility plugin option that enables you to troubleshoot system issues more efficiently.
 This feature allows you to collect data from various services on your system.
-The tool records logs from all pods running in a Kubernetes cluster, relevant ConfigMaps (excluding secrets), HAR files for HTTP traffic, and any application-specific data dumps, if needed.
+The tool records logs from all pods running in a Kubernetes cluster and relevant ConfigMaps (excluding secrets).
 All the gathered data is then compiled into a downloadable bundle that you can use for troubleshooting and customer support purposes.

 ## Installation